I don’t fancy myself a hypocrite. And yet I haven’t been practicing what I preach.

 It’s the kind of low-level, unconscious discrimination and undermining that frustrates me and drives down my self-esteem.
 I’ve questioned my competence and second-guessed myself to the detriment of the company.
 Working under him has become intolerable.
 I GRIND MY TEETH IN HIS GENERAL DIRECTION.

-I feel worthless and stupid
+I hate my job because I feel worthless and stupid

 If I haven’t gotten a new job in all these years, it must be because I suck, right?
 No?
 Well then, you tell me!